tobozo/ESP32-targz/README.md

 - ESP32-targz decompression can only have one **output** filesystem (see *Support Matrix*), and it must be set at compilation time (see *Usage*).
 This limitation does not apply to the **input** filesystem/stream.

-- Only indirect tar-to-gz compression is available on ESP8266-arduino (an intermediate tar file must be used).

 Support Matrix